It's Rush Limbaugh with half my brain tied behind my back.

 You package those mortgages.

-So what you do is you package these mortgages, you pool them into what's called a mortgage-backed security, i.e.
+So what you do is you package these mortgages, you pool them into what's called a mortgage-backed security, i.e. a stock, and you package them together and you sell them to the unsuspecting in your client base.

 You're selling worthless stuff.

-You're selling to other financial houses, you're selling to your mother, you're selling wherever.
+You're selling to other financial houses.

-So this firm, based on Lehman Brothers, is holding losses greater than the value of the company in mortgage backed securities.
+So this firm based on Lehman Brothers is holding losses greater than the value of the company in mortgage-backed securities.

-And the movie is all about what the company does and how it does it in offloading 93% of their bad mortgages.
+They have to get rid of them and the movie is all about what the company does and how it does it in offloading 93% of their bad mortgages, and the speech that's given to the brokers on the fateful day by Kevin Spacey.

 What was happening?

-Here these are mortgages.
+These are mortgages.

-You keep selling worthless paper, the people who buy it, they figure out it's worthless, they sell it to another unsuspecting group, and that goes until there's nobody left to buy it.
+They figure out it's worthless, they sell it to another unsuspecting group and that goes until there's nobody left to buy it.

-And that's what the movie's about.
+And that's what the movie is about.

-But I'll tell you, I will tell you who got hurt by what Lehman Brothers did.
+I will tell you who got hurt by what Lehman Brothers did.

-Lehman Brothers, everybody involved.
+Forget the movie Lehman Brothers, everybody involved.

 Who was it that was buying these worthless mortgage-backed securities?

-It was not the poor.
+It was not the poor, it was not the middle class.

-It was not the middle class, it was the clients of Lehman Brothers.
+It was the clients of Lehman Brothers.

-A lot of the outfits went bankrupt over this.
+It was the rich, all of the well that every a lot of the outfits went bankrupt over this.

-But these financial houses were selling what they knew was worthless because they had been forced to make these loans by government in the first place.
+But these financial houses were selling what they knew was worthless because they had been forced to make these loans by government in the first place, and they were selling worthless paper for high prices.

-But yeah, they were triple A rated.
+They, they were triple a rated.

-Obama with a speech here saying that the poor and the middle class got burned by this.
+But the point is that i'm trying to make here is that the poor and the middle class i'm still bouncing off Obama here Snurdly, Obama with a speech here saying that the poor and the middle class got burned by this.

 They didn't buy the worthless paper.

-The poor the middle class didn't buy mortgage-backed securities.
+The poor, the middle class, didn't buy mortgage-backed securities.

 Who the hell knows how this stuff works in this crowd circle?